-This is definitely one that I re-read regularly.
+This is one that I re-read regularly.
 When you have read this book, you know what authentic leadership means.
-It's about showing your vulnerability, recognizing your emotions, knowing yourself and being true to your values.
-When leaders are able to translate this into their company culture, you have the basis for top performance.
+It's about showing your vulnerability, recognizing your emotions, knowing yourself, and being true to your values.
+When leaders can translate this into their company culture, they have the basis for top performance.
 One side remark: this takes a lot of courage!

 Afspraak aan de meet (Luc Rademakers)

 This book is written by one of our mentors.
 It's a fact that lots of successful leaders and entrepreneurs are also fanatic cyclists.
 The author explores the parallels between the drive to win a race and growing as a leader.
 This book is based on testimonials from 11 leaders.
-It is about three important ingredients for successful leadership: independence, perseverance and result orientation.
+It is about three essential ingredients for successful leadership: independence, perseverance, and result orientation.